Artificial Intelligence Clones: Introduction

 \section{Introduction}

-Recent advances in large language models have brought us closer to a world in which artificial intelligence---trained on an individual's personal data---can convincingly mimic that person.
-Such personalized AI mimics, known as ``AI clones,'' ``AI agents,'' or ``AI delegates,'' have the potential to transform how people search over and evaluate human candidates.
-Dating platforms have already begun using AI clones of individual users to simulate conversations between them and identify compatible matches \citep{Metz2024AIDating,lin2024grindr}.\footnote{This idea also appears in the Black Mirror episode ``Hang the DJ,'' in which the characters are revealed to be digital copies running simulations to gauge compatibility for their real-life counterparts.}$^,$\footnote{The rich medium of unstructured conversation allows AI clones to assess compatibility across many personality traits, in contrast to traditional online dating platforms which typically represent individuals by a limited set of attributes.} In the near future, organizations might also employ AI clones of hiring managers and applicants to simulate interviews, and platforms might use AI clones to match individuals with suitable childcare providers, therapists, or tutors.
+Recent advances in large language models have brought us closer to a world in which individuals are represented by ``AI clones'' or ``AI delegates'' trained on their personal data \citep{Park2024GenerativeAgentSimulations}.
+This technology has the potential to transform how we search and match over human candidates, particularly in settings where direct engagement is costly.
+Labor markets are already moving in this direction: Roughly 90\% of employers already use an automated system to screen candidates \citep{amitabh2025aihiring}, with four in ten employers reporting in a survey that they intend to use AI to ``talk to'' candidates \citep{demopoulos2024jobapplicants}.
+These changes are facilitated by new AI platforms: Replicant enables job candidates to create digital representatives of themselves (see Figure \ref{fig:Replicant}), while Ribbon AI and Alex enable firms to automate their job recruiter \citep{rocha2025ai,temkin2025alex}.
+A similar shift is underway for dating markets.
+Bumble's founder has described a future in which ``your dating concierge could go and date for you with other dating concierges'' \citep{ForbesAustralia2024BumbleAIConcierge}, and platforms such as Volar Dating and Teaser AI have already adopted business models explicitly oriented around this approach \citep{Metz2024AIDating,lin2024grindr}.\footnote{This idea also appears in the Black Mirror episode ``Hang the DJ,'' in which the characters are revealed to be digital copies running simulations to gauge compatibility for their real-life counterparts.}$^,$\footnote{The rich medium of unstructured conversation allows AI representations to assess compatibility across many personality traits, in contrast to traditional online dating platforms which typically represent individuals by a limited set of attributes.}

-Relative to in-person interactions, the primary appeal of AI clones is their capacity to assess compatibility across a large pool of potential matches.
-However, unlike actual clones that replicate an individual precisely, AI clones must approximate individuals given limited training data.
-The challenge is compounded by the complexity of the target: a complete human personality.

-This paper examines whether the search advantage offered by AI representations outweighs the inaccuracies they introduce.
-To address this question, I develop a model in which individuals are represented by vectors in a finite-dimensional Euclidean space, where each element of the vector describes an attribute of the individual.
-I consider the point-of-view of a focal individual, henceforth ``Subject," who can search for a match in either of two ways.
-One approach is to meet individuals in person and match to the most compatible among them.
-Alternatively, Subject can participate on an AI platform where individuals are represented by AI clones.
-Subject is then matched to the individual whose AI clone is most compatible with Subject's own AI clone.
+Across these domains, the appeal of AI-mediated matching is \emph{scale}: AI representations enable search over far more candidates than a person could feasibly meet.
+But representations of complex human personalities based on limited training data are necessarily imperfect.
+Thus, there is a tradeoff between the platform's improved scale of search and its reduced fidelity of representation.